Object database: Standards

 Many object database ideas were also absorbed into SQL:1999 and have been implemented in varying degrees in object–relational database products.

 In 2005 Cook, Rai, and Rosenberger proposed to drop all standardization efforts to introduce additional object-oriented query APIs but rather use the OO programming language itself, i.e., Java and .NET, to express queries.
 As a result, Native Queries emerged.
 Similarly, Microsoft announced Language Integrated Query (LINQ) and DLINQ, an implementation of LINQ, in September 2005, to provide close, language-integrated database query capabilities with its programming languages C# and VB.NET 9.

 In February 2006, the Object Management Group (OMG) announced that they had been granted the right to develop new specifications based on the ODMG 3.0 specification and the formation of the Object Database Technology Working Group (ODBT WG).
 The ODBT WG planned to create a set of standards that would incorporate advances in object database technology (e.g., replication), data management (e.g., spatial indexing), and data formats (e.g., XML) and to include new features into these standards that support domains where object databases are being adopted (e.g., real-time systems).
 The work of the ODBT WG was suspended in March 2009 when, subsequent to the economic turmoil in late 2008, the ODB vendors involved in this effort decided to focus their resources elsewhere.

 In January 2007 the World Wide Web Consortium gave final recommendation status to the XQuery language.
 XQuery uses XML as its data model.
 Some of the ideas developed originally for object databases found their way into XQuery, but XQuery is not intrinsically object-oriented.
 Because of the popularity of XML, XQuery engines compete with object databases as a vehicle for storage of data that is too complex or variable to hold conveniently in a relational database.
 XQuery also allows modules to be written to provide encapsulation features that have been provided by Object-Oriented systems.

+XQuery v1 and XPath v2 and later are powerful and are available in both open source and libre (FOSS) software, as well as in commercial systems.
+They are easy to learn and use, and very powerful and fast.
+They are not relational and XQuery is not based on SQL (although one of the people who designed XQuery also co-invented SQL).
+But they are also not object-oriented, in the programming sense: XQuery does not use encapsulation with hiding, implicit dispatch, and classes and methods.
+XQuery databases generally use XML and JSON as an interchange format, although other formats are used.